swarali-desai/data-512-course-project/README.md

 ## Usage
 `estimate_wildfire_smoke_impacts.ipynb` : This notebook will calculate the smoke estimates and collect the wildfire data.
-`estimate_wildfire_smoke_impacts.ipynb`  : This notebook will get the AQI data for monitoring stations near Alexandria.
+`epa_air_quality_history.ipynb`  : This notebook will get the AQI data for monitoring stations near Alexandria.
 `data_visualization_smoke_estimate.ipynb` : This notebook will create the data visualizations.

 To run all of these notebooks we need to install a few packages which are included at the top of every notebook.
 Running every cell in these notebooks will result in creating intermediary files.